Why Isopods Are Important in Bioactive Setups

 As isopods break down organic debris, nutrients are returned to the soil in forms that plants and microorganisms can use.

-This process supports plant growth and keeps the terrarium ecosystem functioning naturally.
+This continuous nutrient cycling supports plant growth and keeps the terrarium ecosystem functioning naturally.

 Supporting Soil Health

-Healthy substrate is essential for any successful bioactive terrarium.
+Healthy substrate is essential for long-term bioactive success.

 Working Alongside Springtails